-The values in Tab.~\ref{tab:charge-bin-fraction} are used as inputs in the rest of the analysis to make theoretical predictions for the relative size of contributions from different quark flavors to the $q_T$-distribution in each jet charge bin.
-In practice, the bin fractions $r_i^{\pm,0}$ for each parton flavor could be obtained with a fit of the the cross section in Eq.~\eqref{eq:chargebin} to the $q_T$ spectrum in each charge bin, and used as inputs for theoretical predictions of the $A_{UT}^{\rm bin}$ in Eq.~(\ref{eq:AUbin}).
+The values in Tab.~\ref{tab:charge-bin-fraction} are used as inputs in the rest of the analysis to make predictions for the relative size of contributions from different quark flavors in each bin.
+In practice, the bin fractions $r_{i,{\pm,0}}$ for each parton flavor could be obtained with a fit of the the cross section in Eq.~\eqref{eq:chargebin} to the $q_T$-spectrum in each bin, and used as inputs for predictions of $A_{UT}^{\rm bin}$.

-From the first and third columns in Tab.~\ref{tab:charge-bin-fraction}, in the negative bin the size of the $u$-quark contribution will be significantly reduced and the relative $d$-quark contribution will be enhanced, compared to the neutral and positive bins.
-This can be seen in Fig.~\ref{fig:UPfraction}, where for $Q_J\geq 0.25$ (upper panel), the $d$-quark and the sea quark contributions are highly suppressed and the $u$-quark contribution dominates the bulk of the distribution.
-On the other hand, for $Q_J\leq -0.25$ (bottom panel) the $u$-quark contribution is now suppressed and the $d$- and sea quark contributions are relatively enhanced and more readily accessible in experiment.
+From Tab.~\ref{tab:charge-bin-fraction}, selecting the negative bin will significantly reduce the size of the $u$-quark contribution and enhance the $d$-quark contribution, compared to the neutral and positive bins.
+This can be seen in Fig.~\ref{fig:UPfraction}, where for $Q_\kappa \geq 0.25$ (upper panel), the $d$-quark and the sea quark contributions are small and the $u$-quark contribution dominates the bulk of the distribution.
+While, for $Q_\kappa \leq -0.25$ (bottom panel) the $u$-quark contribution is now suppressed and the rest species are relatively enhanced and more readily accessible in experiment.

-Next we investigate the single spin asymmetry.
-Fig.~\ref{fig:spin-symmetry} shows a comparison of the theoretical predictions for the standard asymmetry $A_{UT}$ with the binned asymmetries $A_{UT}^{\rm bin}$ given in Eq.~(\ref{eq:AUbin}).
+Next, we investigate the single spin asymmetry.
+Fig.~\ref{fig:spin-symmetry} shows a comparison of the theoretical predictions for the standard asymmetry $A_{UT}$ with $A_{UT}^{\rm bin}$.
 The predictions can be compared with the future measurements.
-For the theoretical predictions of $A_{UT}^{\rm bin}$ in Fig.~\ref{fig:spin-symmetry}, bin fractions from Tab.~\ref{tab:charge-bin-fraction} are used and the Sivers functions are parameterized following Ref.~\cite{Echevarria:2014xaa}, except that we ignore the strange quark Sivers functions in light of recent global analysis which shows the very small size of their contributions~\cite{Bacchetta:2020gko}.
-Nevertheless, we note once again, for a jet charge based only the charged kaons in the jet, an appropriate choice of the jet charge bin can make $A_{UT}^{\rm bin}$ sensitive to the $s ({\bar s})$-Sivers functions.
+The Sivers functions are parameterized following Ref.~\cite{Echevarria:2014xaa}, except that we ignore the strange quark Sivers functions in light of recent global analysis which shows the very small size of their contributions~\cite{Echevarria:2020hpy,Bacchetta:2020gko,Cammarota:2020qcw}.